Caruaru Pernambuco, Brazil Travel Guide

 Comfortable, sturdy Walking sandals or breathable Sneakers for daily exploration and markets.

-Flip-flops or equivalent open-toed shoes for relaxed wear, hotel pools, or short walks.
+Flip-flops or similar open-toed shoes for relaxed wear, hotel pools, or short strolls.

 Avoid high heels.
-Sidewalks can be uneven, and market areas require stable footing.
+Watch out for uneven sidewalks, and market areas require stable footing.
 Closed-toe shoes also give protection.

 This outlines the documents you bring and how to protect them.

 Brazil mainly uses Type N power sockets.
 Caruaru specifically uses 220V, 60Hz.
-A Universal travel adapter that incorporates Type N is recommended.
+A Universal travel adapter that contains Type N is recommended.
 Most modern devices are dual voltage.

 Google Maps for walking, driving, and public transport.
 Download offline maps.